Manuel-Ferreras/Setting-Up-SIEM-SPLUNK-AWS-/README.md

   <img src="https://i.imgur.com/2Gk6kNW.png" height="40%" width="44%" alt=/>

 - After downloading your file tar you download the file you use = tar -xvzf (name of your download file)
-- Next, you got to start Splunk from your bin directory using (./splunk start) and set your username and password.
+- Next, you have to start Splunk from your bin directory using (./splunk start) and set your username and password.

-Then I went to my Splunk address web server the is going to be HTTP://(your ec2 public IP):(your assign port).
+Then I went to my Splunk address web server which is going to be HTTP://(your ec2 public IP):(your assigned port).

   <img src="https://i.imgur.com/JdJgW33.png" height="40%" width="44%" alt=/>

-  - To make my Splunk web server start at boot you got to type this commands in your bin directory.
+  - To make my Splunk web server start at boot you have to type these commands in your bin directory.
     - ./splunk enable boot-start
     - systemctl enable splunk
     - sysmtemctl start splunk